googlesamples/assistant-sdk-python/google-assistant-library/README.rst

     google-assistant-demo

-- Say "Ok Google", followed by a voice query: the demo should playback the assistant answer and log events to the screen.
+- Say "Ok Google", followed by a voice query.
+The demo should play back the Assistant's response and log events to the screen.

 Reference
 ---------

-- `Reference sample`_ for the Google Assistant Library for Python.
+- `Reference sample`_ for the Google Assistant Library for Python
-- `Google Assistant Library`_ reference.
+- `Google Assistant Library`_ reference

 License
 -------